kartoza/docker-geosafe/deployment/ansible/README.md

 Change 80 to another port you need, if it is a different port.

-5. Include your host name in ALLOWED_HOSTS django settings
+5. Include your host name and your IP in ALLOWED_HOSTS django settings

 Django has security features to check the name of the hosts will match the assigned hosts.
-If you only use it on your local machine and will access GeoNode as http://localhost/ , then the default settings is already sufficient.
 If you need to add another hostname, include it here:

 ```
 django: